Joyful Parenting Coaching

 Bob: That sounds nice.
 I love the sound of the waves.

-Suppose Barbara doesn’t really want to go to Hawaii.
+Suppose that Barbara doesn’t really want to go to Hawaii.
 She knows how expensive it is and is worried that such a trip will badly eat into their savings.
 Going to Hawaii just to make Bob happy does not serve the family in the long run.
 Barbara is likely to get tense and tight lipped about every expense on the trip thereby ruining Bob’s pleasure.
 The family might need that money later.
-This is where the variation of “yes and ” comes into play.
+This is where the variation of “yes and” comes unto play.

 By using “Yes and” Barbara has allowed herself to imagine what she might enjoy about Hawaii and has built up a lot of warm feeling between her and Bob.
 Now it is time to introduce her concerns.
 Let’s see how this goes: